lindseydortch/the-ultimate-react-course-2023-react-redux-and-more/section-27-react-query-managing-remote-state/notes.md

   - We pass it in on our component level and then our api level handles the uploading to supabase

 ## Editing a Cabin
+- We can pass in some values to our React hook form, such as defaultValues
+  - When we're creating a cabin, we don't want to use this, it would just be empty
+- We are putting all of our functionality in the createCabin function since there is a lot of duplicate code

 ## Abstracting React Query Into Custom Hooks
+- The hooks folder is for hooks that can be reused throughout multiple features and now just one component
+- We can use the onSuccess function to pass in our reset since we are still technically mutating via React Query
+- With the custom hook, we made it easy to

 ## Duplicating Cabins
+- Added in functionality for duplicating a cabin

 ## Fetching Applications Settings
+-

 ## Updating Application Settings